imatheria/Texter/README.md

 ### Try it here on Github

 Get a first glance of Texter here -> https://imatheria.github.io/Texter/texter.html?examples/sheets/imagine.txt.
 It auto-loads a small example given by the url.
+ - first wait until stuff gets green and the start button appears.
+ - Press \[Enter\] to start rendering.
+It will go FullScreen.
+Rendering process may take a little while.
-Press \[Enter\] to start rendering, then use arrow keys to display the words or lines.
+ - as soon as the screen turns black, use arrow keys to display words or lines.
 It works forward and backward.
+ - hit \[Esc\] to exit FullScreen.

 If you want to try dropping your own scripts together with images and fonts, just call https://imatheria.github.io/Texter/texter.html